Admittedly, it takes a little extra effort to maintain a flat roof on a mobile home but that doesn’t mean an average homeowner can’t do it.

 - Always keep an eye out for the obvious signs of damage, like water stains in ceilings and walls, or worse, dripping water.

 - Be aware of the age of your roof and think prevention rather than remediation when roof shingles or other materials near the end of their viable lifespan (a general rule of thumb is 15 to 20 years).

-- Be aware that less obvious conditions like ice back-up under roofing materials or ice dams, etc. This can be both a cause of damage and a sign that something in the roof system is not performing adequately.
+- Be aware of ice back-up under roofing materials or ice dams, etc. This can be both a cause of damage and a sign that something in the roof system is not performing adequately.
 Mobile home roof health and safety also rely heavily on good roof maintenance.

 - Any damaged portions of roofing should be repaired right away.
 This will prevent the spread of damage and secondary property damage or loss.

-Although mobile home roof care and maintenance can be scary, and admittedly financially overwhelming, regular awareness and attention can prove an invaluable saving.
-You will never regret the time and investment into this most important of mobile home structures.
-Or the peace of mind that comes in knowing you have your head and property protected.
+Although mobile home roof care and maintenance can be scary and admittedly financially overwhelming, regular awareness and attention can prove invaluable.

 Thanks for reading Mobile Home Living.

 This article was originally published on Nov 10, 2011, and updated on May 8, 2019.